Methodology: Estimated Prevalence and Incidence of Lung Disease

 In states fielding the optional child asthma module, adult respondents with one or more children in the household answer the same two asthma questions for the child, if only one, or a randomly selected child, if two or more are reported.

-In 2015, the Behavioral Risk Factor Surveillance System (BRFSS) survey found that approximately 21.6 million (8.9 percent) of adults residing in the United States and 8.5 percent of children from thirty states and Washington, D.C. reported currently having asthma.
-About 15.5 million adults (6.3 percent) reported ever being diagnosed with COPD.
+In 2016, the Behavioral Risk Factor Surveillance System (BRFSS) survey found that approximately 22.0 million (8.9 percent) of adults residing in the United States and 8.1 percent of children from thirty-one states reported currently having asthma.
+About 16.2 million adults (6.5 percent) reported ever being diagnosed with COPD.

 The prevalence estimates for pediatric and adult asthma are calculated for those under 18 years of age and 18 years of age or older, respectively.
-Pediatric asthma data from the 2015 BRFSS was available for thirty states and Washington D.C., from the 2014 BRFSS for Alabama, Kentucky, Maryland, North Carolina, Tennessee, Washington, and West Virginia , from the 2013 BRFSS for Arizona, from the 2012 BRFSS for North Dakota and Wyoming, from the 2011 BRFSS for Iowa, and national data was used for the nine states (Alaska, Arkansas, Colorado, Delaware, Florida, Idaho, , South Carolina, South Dakota, and Virginia) that had no data available.
+Pediatric asthma data from the 2016 BRFSS was available for thirty-one states; from the 2015 BRFSS for Washington D.C., Louisiana, New Hampshire, and Texas; from the 2014 BRFSS for Alabama, Maryland, North Carolina, Tennessee, and West Virginia; from the 2012 BRFSS for North Dakota and Wyoming; from the 2011 BRFSS for Iowa; and national data was used for the eight states (Alaska, Arkansas, Colorado, Delaware, Idaho, South Carolina, South Dakota, and Virginia) that had no data available.
 Data from earlier years was not used due to changes in the 2011 survey methodology.

 Asthma and COPD estimates should not be compared to those from 2012 or earlier due to changes in the survey methodology and switch to a different question format, respectively.

-Local area incidence of lung cancer is estimated by applying 2013 age-adjusted and sex-specific incidence rates to 2015 county populations obtained from the U.S. Census Bureau.
+Local area incidence of lung cancer is estimated by applying 2014 age-adjusted and sex-specific incidence rates to 2016 county populations obtained from the U.S. Census Bureau.
 Thereafter, the incidence estimates for each county within a state are summed to determine overall incidence.
-Estimates for Nevada are based on 2010 rates.

 Limitations of Estimates